 In summary, we have shown that strong coupling effects can enhance the performance of quantum Otto engines; both in terms of the output power and a HFOM accounting for the trade-off between power and efficiency.
 Additionally, at fixed output power, strong coupling Otto cycles have been found to reach higher efficiencies compared to their weak coupling counterparts.
 In particular, these enhancements are achieved by combining strong coupling with interrupting isochores before reaching full equilibration.

-The phenomenon of over-equilibration, for which the populations temporarily increase above their steady state values, contributes significantly to the magnitude of these enhancements.
+The phenomenon of over-equilibration, for which the populations temporarily exceed their steady state value before converging to it, contributes significantly to the magnitude of these enhancements.
 This raises the question of whether this over-equilibration phenomenon could allow one to surpass the Otto efficiency.
 In Appendix \ref{appbeyondC}, we elaborate more on this question, and conclude that this would require strong interrupted isochores which are more reversible than weak coupling equilibrating isochores.
 Whether this could be achieved using techniques inspired from the optimal control of open systems \cite{Dann_2019} is left for future research.

 It is important to keep in mind that the strong coupling enhancements do not scale with the coupling strength.
 Excessive coupling strength would degrade the performance until reaching zero (or even negative) work extraction.
 This is essentially due to the additional work costs associated with decoupling the system and baths.
 Alternatively, one could mitigate such costs by implementing a non-adiabatic drive during the unitary strokes so as to remove coherences \cite{OptimalCycle} generated from the interaction with the baths.
 The corresponding simulations are left for future studies.